iml-it/appmonitor/docs/90_PHP-classes/server/appmonitor-server-gui.class.php.md

 ### 🔹 public getMonitoringData()

-Get all client data and final result as array
+Get all client data and final result as arrayIt returns the keys- return {integer}  total status of all apps; 0 = ok ...
+3 = error- messages {array}  array of messages- results  {array}  array of status code as key and occurcances as value

 **Return**: `array`